How to buy the best desktop computer for your needs

 Because mini PCs have a very compact case, they have limited or no space for expansion or upgrading of the hardware internally.
 You need to do your upgrading before you buy, not after.
 Check the specifications carefully before you buy, making sure you have enough memory (RAM) and storage (drive) to cope with your foreseeable future needs as well as your current requirements.

 PC sticks are pocket-sized gadgets that can turn any HDMI monitor TV into a full-blown PC.
-It's still early days for this type of device, but possibilities include creating a mini home entertainment computer for streaming video and music without tying up your main PC; a school PC (where screen, keyboard and mouse are supplied); a simple PC for home or in the office, mainly for email and light web browsing; or watching videos off a local network.
+Possibilities include creating a mini home entertainment computer for streaming video and music without tying up your main PC; a school PC (where screen, keyboard and mouse are supplied); a simple PC for home or in the office, mainly for email and light web browsing; or watching videos off a local network.

 They could also be good for presentations at work, or for small businesses or clubs that want to set up their own digital signage with looping still images or SD videos.
 Lack of processing grunt, however, means they obviously won't make a good gaming PC – unless you're happy with nothing much more demanding than good old Solitaire.